 Form: GI-05B

 You only need to provide information about emission units affected by this administrative amendment.
 You may not continue until all mandatory fields are entered.
+Any SI removed during the e-Service process will not require entries in otherwise mandatory fields.

-This page allows you to edit and add information for emission units at your facility.
-You should not check the box next to No Emission Units at this facility if this statement is true.
-If you are at this screen and you don’t have any emission units, you have indicated on a previous screen that you do have emission units and need to go back and adjust your answers.
+This page allows you to edit and add information for emission units at your facility that are affected by this amendment.
+If you are at this screen and you don’t have any emission units affected by this amendment, you need to go back to the previous screen and adjust your answers.

 Note: this service does not have a point where you are prompted to provide changes to groups in your permit.
 If you have changes to permit groups, you may upload an “other” type document describing group changes when you reach the attachments screen.